-Two treatment effectiveness RCTs^{127,139} and one post hoc analysis of pooled study data125 provided data on harms associated with treating mild-to-moderate COPD patients with the LAMA tiotropium (Table 31).
+Two treatment effectiveness RCTs^{127,139} and one post hoc analysis of pooled study data125 provided data on harms associated with treating mild to moderate COPD patients with the LAMA tiotropium (Table 31).
 Details regarding the study characteristics of these RCTs have been discussed previously (see KQ 7).
-Overall reporting of adverse events was scant, with a single trial127 reporting very similar withdrawal rates with and without tiotropium, and two studies reporting incidence of a mix of adverse events, with both suggesting up to a 10 percent increase in any adverse events in those on tiotropium, but no difference in serious events.
+Overall reporting of adverse events was scant, with a single trial127 reporting very similar withdrawal rates with and without tiotropium, and two studies reporting incidence of a mix of adverse events, with both suggesting up to a 10 percent increase in any adverse event in the tiotropium group, but no difference in serious adverse events.